RiccardoLongobardi/RiccardoLongobardi/README.md

 # Hi, I'm Riccardo Longobardi

-**Data Analyst** based in Naples, Italy — passionate about turning raw data into actionable insights, with a strong focus on the **gaming industry**.
+**Senior Data Analyst** based in Naples, Italy — passionate about turning raw data into actionable insights, with a strong focus on the **gaming industry**.

 ---